A Globetrotters favourite and a true hidden gem for families – everything you need to know for planning a family visit to Broome WA

 - How to get there and get around

-A bit more about Broome
+A bit more about Broome, Western Australia

-Originally founded as a pearling town in the 1880’s, it is now better known for it’s amazing Cable Beach sunsets and tourism.
-The pearling trade over the decades brought with it an influx of mainly Japanese pearl divers and cheap labour from South East Asia.
+Originally founded as a pearling town in the 1880s, it is now better known for its amazing Cable Beach sunsets and tourism.
+Over the decades, the pearling trade brought an influx of mainly Japanese pearl divers and cheap labour from South East Asia.

 One thing that fascinated visitors to Broome and the Dampier Peninsula is the incredible tides.
 At some points of the year, there is up to a 10m difference between low and high tide.

 Best times to visit Broome

-Wet season can be incredibly unpredictable with the threat of hurricanes and humidity, as well as frequent rain and increased chance of “stingers” – poisonous jellyfish – in the water.
+Wet season can be incredibly unpredictable with the threat of hurricanes and humidity, as well as frequent rain and an increased chance of “stingers” – poisonous jellyfish – in the water.